What are your hours?

 What forms of payment do you accept?

 Cash, check, credit cards (Visa, Mastercard, Discover, American Express), and health savings or flex spending account cards are all accepted forms of payment at Arbor Cove Therapy, LLC.
 Payment in full for services rendered is due at the time of each appointment.
 For clients' convenience, Arbor Cove Therapy, LLC can provide clients with documentation (commonly referred to as a superbill) to submit to their insurance company to request partial reimbursement for out-of-network services.
 Clients need to confirm out-of-network benefits with their insurance company beforehand, as Arbor Cove Therapy, LLC cannot guarantee benefits.

 Do you accept insurance?

-We are out-of-network with all other insurance plans, but do provide monthly superbills to clients who wish to submit their own claims to insurance for any out-of-network benefits available under their plan.
+We are out-of-network with all other insurance plans, but can provide monthly superbills to clients who wish to submit their own claims to insurance for any out-of-network benefits available under their plan.
 Clients are encouraged to check with their insurance company regarding their plan beforehand, as Arbor Cove Therapy, LLC cannot guarantee benefits.

 Do you offer custody evaluations or testimony in divorce cases?